We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - internal bleeding

-Additionally, a person may experience:
+In addition, a person may have:

 - a persistent iron deficiency

 - a slightly higher risk of bowel cancer